ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 ``OpenEBS`` uses the storage available on Kubernetes worker nodes to provide Stateful(Set) workloads with [Local or Replicated Volumes](https://openebs.io/docs/#what-does-openebs-do), the latter of which would ensure high availability and fault tolerance for data on our `K0s` cluster.
 However, when we tried to use [`OpenEBS Jiva Operator`](https://github.com/openebs/jiva-operator#jiva-operator) (the only suitable storage engine due to hardware limitation) for the provision of Replicated Volumes, our pods were also in constant `CrashLoopBackOff` status.
 This observation made us conclude that the given hardwares are not suitable for replicating PV across worker nodes.

-Hence, we decided to employ `OpenEBS` as a storage service that only dynamically provisions PV and manages their underlying storage infrastructure.
+Hence, we decided to employ `OpenEBS` as a storage service that only serves to dynamically provision PV and manage their underlying storage infrastructure.
 For that purpose, `OpenEBS` provides [OpenEBS Dynamic Local PV Provisioner and OpenEBS Local PV Hostpath](https://openebs.io/docs/user-guides/localpv-hostpath).
 To use these resources, we only need to install `OpenEBS` with `Helm` as follows:

 ```
 # Get repo info